RahulSutar/GoPlay/gophercises/BookShelf/README.md

 ## APIs

  1. Create/Add book with following information
-    a.
-Book name
+    * Book name
-    b.
-Author
+    * Author
-    c.
-Book Type (Historical, Fairytale, Horror etc...)
+    * Book Type (Historical, Fairytale, Horror etc...)
-    d.
-Book Description
+    * Book Description
-    e.
-Number of Copies - Number of copies should be calclated at runtime and should not be passed as a part of Create/Add API call.
+    * Number of Copies - Number of copies should be calclated at runtime and should not be passed as a part of Create/Add API call.
 Adding book by same name should just increase number of copies by 1.
     f.
 Availability Status - Availability Status should be "unavailable" of number of copies are 0.
 2. Add books in bulk from CSV file
     a.
 Each CSV can have "n" number of records.